VinuthaRavindranath/JavaImportantProject/readme.md

 - [x] 13.Is downcasting allowed in java?
 Refer to::OOPSConcepts/MethodOverriding/BankTest.java
 - [x] 14.Can We Override a Final Method?
 - [x] 15.Can We Override Static Method in Java? and what is method hiding concept?
+- [x] 16.Can an Interface have final methods?
+Can we make an Interface final?
+JavaImpTopics/InterfacePrac/FinalInterfaceDemo.java